 Introduction to Psychotherapy

 This course will provide you with an introduction to the theory and practice of psychotherapy, focusing on core principles and skills that can be applied across a range of clinical and practice contexts.
 The course will orient you to the evolution of psychotherapy as an evidence-based intervention for common mental health disorders.
 You will learn about the common elements of major models of psychotherapy within an integrative context.
 The course will emphasize integration across different psychotherapy orientations, as well as integration of psychotherapy principles across various helping practices.
 Thus, the course will introduce basic practical skills such as interviewing, assessment, and building and maintaining a therapeutic alliance––skills that can benefit all helping professionals working in various roles.
-Lectures will include video demonstrations of psychotherapy and role-playing exercises to develop practice skills.
+Lectures will include video demonstrations of psychotherapy and role-playing and personal reflection exercises to enhance learning and develop skills.
+Students are strongly encouraged to ask questions and contribute their thoughts and reflections throughout the course.

 Social Determinants of Health